 The expansion is based on a national product distribution concept that NuVinAir says is the second fastest growing for a franchising consultancy.
 NuVinAir is B2B, so all products are sold through NuVinAir’s Certified Distributors—to car dealerships, car washes, detail shops, rental-car companies, truck fleets—each of which owns exclusive rights to its defined territories.
 This year, 20 certified distributors have been launched, and NuVinAir expects to be sold out by the end of 2019.

-Development for its principal cleaning agent began in 2015, but deployment began earlier this year.
+Development for its principal cleaning agent began in 2015, but deployment began in 2018.
 According to NuVinAir, the company owns the rights to its eco-friendly compound, making it not only the new industry standard, but also the only option for total odor-elimination.

 How it works